 How do I apply for the Canasa patient assistance program?

-Our application process couldn’t be easier.
-We do everything that we can to take the hassle and stress out of applying for patient assistance programs.
-Simply start by filling in our enrollment application.
-We’ll ask for details about your healthcare provider, your insurance, and your household income.
-This information is required by the pharmaceutical companies you are applying to for assistance.
-We may be able to help you access patient assistance for other medications that you have been prescribed, so be sure to tell us about any medications you are taking as well as Canasa.
+Applying for the Canasa patient assistance program through NiceRx is simple.
+Begin by completing the enrollment application on our website.
+We will ask for details about your healthcare provider, your insurance plan, and your household income.
+This information is required by the pharmaceutical manufacturers that supply your medication.
+We may be able to help you access patient assistance for other medications as well as Canasa, so please tell us about any medications that you have been prescribed.

-Can NiceRx help me get Canasa if I have insurance?
+Can NiceRx help me get Canasa cheaper if I have insurance?

 How much does Canasa cost without insurance?